robb-j/gruber/config/index.md

 You use [config.load](#configuration-load) to process the configuration against given file and the environment itself.

-A nice **pattern** to use is to also export the `appConfig` so it is easy to access everywhere and strongly-typed.
+A nice **Pattern** to use is to also export the `appConfig` so it is easy to access everywhere and strongly-typed.

 You can do more with configuration, its useful to see how your app is currently configured and what options are available: